 - The Center for Health and Wellness is staffed by licensed psychiatrists and mental health counselors through the Medical University of South Carolina TelePsyc program.
 For more information or to book an appointment, visit this website.

-- Off campus resources: Any individual may also access resources located in the community.
+- Off campus Confidential Resources: Any individual may also access resources located in the community.
 These organizations can provide crisis intervention services, counseling, medical attention and assistance in dealing with the criminal justice system.
 If accessing these resources,individuals are encouraged to clarify whether the resources are confidential.

 Campus Safety officers can assist you at any time if you feel you are unsafe, if you need assistance filing criminal charges or if you would like to speak with a victim’s advocate.
 If you are in need of immediate assistance, call 843-383-8140 or 843-616-2762.
 Contacting campus safety does not assure complete confidentiality.